jerson/react-native-fast-openpgp/README.md

 OpenPGP.useJSI = true;
 ```
-if you need to use generate methods it is a good idea to disable it, because for now JSI will lock your UI but it is faster compared to NativeModules
+if you need to use generate methods it is a good idea to disable it, because for now JSI will block your UI but it is faster compared to NativeModules

 ## Usage